pythonbrasil/pybr2012-site/README.rst

 Contribute
 ----------

 We need your help!
-Please, report bugs and share patches, based on our [Issues](https://github.com/PythonBrasil8/pythonbrasil8/issues).
+Please, report bugs and share patches, based on our `Issues <https://github.com/PythonBrasil8/pythonbrasil8/issues>`_.

 Don't worry if you can't assign an issue to yourself, simply comment that you'll be working on it.